G-Armstrong/CSGO-Spatial-Analytics/README.md

 ## 4/15/2021
 * Added alone_death feature
-* Noticed bug in average kill time where some values are negative
+* Noticed bug in average distance to A bomb kill where some values are negative
 * Started coding distance_traveled feature

+##4/16/2021
+* Fixed average distance to A bomb kill bug (abs())
+* Added total_distance_travel feature which considers time of kills, damage, and deaths in total caluction
+* General unneccessary code removal

 ## TODO
 * <s>Pre and Postplants Heatmaps where both sides are victims in engagements</s>